 ChatGPT, a powerful large language model (LLM) developed by OpenAI, has the potential to revolutionize the way law students learn and research.
 This guide will explore the various ways ChatGPT can be a valuable tool for law students, from streamlining research and improving legal writing to enhancing learning and comprehension.
 If you are looking for practical tips for effectively using ChatGPT—including crafting effective prompts, evaluating output, and addressing ethical considerations—this is the guide for you!

 The Law Library has a limited number of ChatGPT Plus licenses available to law students.
 These licenses can be checked out for a period of 30 days.
-Interested students should contact Ayyoub Ajmi (ajmia@umkc.edu) to check out a license.
+Interested students should complete this form to check out a license.
+Note that licenses are distributed on a first-come, first-served basis, with priority granted to specific law students who attended the ChatGPT workshop in March 2025.
+Any questions about accessing the licenses should be directed to Ayyoub Ajmi (ajmia@umkc.edu).

 Are you unsure how to use the ChatGPT Plus license in a way that most benefits you?
 Take a look at this helpful guide that includes use cases, prompt ideas, and more: